 I am a dipper.
 Totally.
-Ever since I was a little girl, chips and dip have made my eyes light up.
-Doesn’t matter what kind: sour cream and onion, guacamole, 7-layer dip, even Cactus Dip!
+Ever since I was a little girl, chip dip alongside bags of Doritos or carrot sticks have always made my eyes light up.

 The thing about commercial dips is that they are either expensive or full of junk — or both.
 And that style called “semi-homemade” where you throw together packaged mixes and cans?
 Well, that is the same, expensive and junky.